Completing the Major

 The Neuroscience & Cognitive Science program does not currently offer a minor.
 Students who are interested in pursuing an NSCS minor should look into the University's option to do a thematic minor.
 Students work with their primary major advisor to gain approval to do a thematic minor.
 Students are not required to seek permission from the NSCS program to do such a minor, although we are always happy to meet with students who have questions about their options in doing such a minor.

 Certificate in Developmental Disabilities

-NSCS students may be interested in completing the UA's new Certificate in Developmental Disabilities, established in 2015 and offered by the Sonoran University Center for Excellence in Developmental Disabilities (UCEDD).
+NSCS students may be interested in completing the UA's Certificate in Developmental Disabilities, established in 2015 and offered by the Sonoran University Center for Excellence in Developmental Disabilities (UCEDD).
 This Certificate Program is intended for future professionals in a wide range of settings where they will have clients or patients, or where they will conduct basic science research touching on issues in the lives of individuals with developmental and other disabilities.
-Students in the NSCS major may apply all 12 units required in the certificate program toward the emphasis in Development and Aging.
+Students in the NSCS major may apply 6 of the units required in the certificate program toward the emphasis in Development and Aging.
 Three units can be used toward any other NSCS emphasis.

 Read more about ... the DD Certificate Program